AI Automation/Accounting

 The ROI of voice AI for accounting is a 3x to 5x return on investment within the first year.
 It reduces manual data entry time for invoices and expenses by up to 90%.

-Scope is defined by the complexity of the documents and the target accounting system.
-Extracting three fields from an audio memo into QuickBooks is a two-week project.
-Parsing multi-line verbal purchase orders into NetSuite with vendor validation takes four weeks.
+Achieving this return involves building a custom solution, with scope typically defined by the complexity of the documents and the target accounting system.
+For example, extracting three fields from an audio memo into QuickBooks can be a two-week build.
+Parsing multi-line verbal purchase orders into NetSuite with vendor validation typically takes four weeks.

 What Problem Does This Solve?